 - 1/2 tsp baking powder

-- 1/4 cup (22 g) gluten free oat flour (finely ground from raw oats)
+- 1/4 cup gluten-free oat flour (finely ground from raw oats)

-- Two batches coconut whipped cream (NOTE: requires 2 14-ounce cans coconut cream chilled overnight in the refrigerator)
+- 2 batches coconut whipped cream (NOTE: 2 batches require 2 14-ounce cans coconut cream chilled overnight in the refrigerator)

 - In a large mixing bowl, prepare your coconut whipped cream with your chilled coconut cream.
-Follow these instructions to make a double batch, sweetened to taste (I found 6-8 Tbsp (42-56 g) to be the right amount).
+Follow these instructions to make a double batch, sweetened to taste (I found 6-8 Tbsp (42-56 g) to be the right amount // amounts as original recipe is written // adjust if altering batch size).
 Transfer whipped cream to a large freezer bag (for piping) and set in the refrigerator to chill completely.
 Rinse out the mixing bowl to use for the batter.

 - Measure out almond milk in a liquid measuring cup and add apple cider vinegar (or lemon juice) and baking soda and stir.
 Set aside.